interstellar-hitchhiker/Edu-Word-of-Day/README.md

 ## Deploy on GitHub Pages

-1. Upload the project to a GitHub repository.
-2. Add the three MP3 files to `assets/audio/bbc/`.
-3. Keep `.nojekyll` in the repository root.
+1. Keep `.nojekyll` in the repository root.
+2. Keep `index.html`, `manifest.webmanifest`, and `service-worker.js` in the repository root.
+3. Keep the three MP3 files in `assets/audio/bbc/`.
 4. Enable GitHub Pages from the repository settings.
-5. Use the root folder as the Pages source.
+5. Use the repository root as the Pages source.

 ## Licence

 The app code and original word archive are provided under the included MIT licence.

-Optional BBC audio files are not covered by this licence and remain subject to their own terms.
+The BBC Sound Effects audio files are not MIT-licensed and are not owned by this project.
+They remain subject to BBC Sound Effects terms and are included here only for non-commercial educational/personal use with BBC acknowledgement.